orakist/Oaksoft.ArgumentParser/README.md

 - OneOrMore - May have multiple values, must have at least one value.
 - Custom minimum and maximum configuration.

-There are two types of arities.
-These are option arity and value arity.
 Following table illustrates option arity for option '-n':

 | Min | Max  | Example validity | Example                     |